 Our Plan for Arfor

-The Arfor Development Agency will have powers in relation to these locations in respect of land acquisition, together with the funding to provide the necessary infrastructure, housing, and other economic incentives.
-The Agency will operate within a local democratic planning structure set by the local authorities.
+The Arfor Development Agency would have powers in relation to these locations in respect of land acquisition, together with the funding to provide the necessary infrastructure, housing, and other economic incentives, whilst operating within a local democratic planning structure set by the local authorities.

-Arfor’s eco-centres will be focal points for social and work interactions with their wider rural hinterlands.
-They will be hubs for the creation of new, high quality jobs in innovation and health sciences linked to their universities and local hospitals, in the environmental and creative industries, and in social enterprises.
-Supporting a vibrant Welsh language cultural scene, they will be a regional focus for a youthful urban experience which is vital for the future of the Welsh language.
-They will:
+Arfor’s eco-centres would be focal points for social and work interactions with their wider rural hinterlands, acting as hubs for the creation of new, high quality jobs in innovation and health sciences linked to their universities and local hospitals, in the environmental and creative industries, and in social enterprises.
+Supporting a vibrant Welsh language cultural scene, they would be a regional focus for a youthful urban experience which is vital for the future of the Welsh language.
+They would

 - Create new jobs in construction, maintenance, and management of affordable social housing, with many training opportunities.